It is important to understand both Food Additives and Adulterants for a better understanding.

 Food Additives

 People keep finding new ways to prolong food’s freshness after harvest and slaughter, so that it can be used at a later time.
-Food additives were in use since centuries, our ancestors used to preserve fist with salt, fruits with sugar, onion with vinegar, etc.
+Food additives were in use since centuries, our ancestors used to preserve fish with salt, fruits with sugar, onion with vinegar, etc.

 The basic purpose behind processing food is not only to make it safe to eat at a later date but also to preserve its look, taste, smell as close to freshly prepared food as possible.
-Food additives are one of the many things that allow users to enjoy crunchy cookies, moist bread, tender pot roast, refrigerated fresh salad.
+Food additives are one of the many things that allow users to enjoy crunchy cookies, moist bread, tender pot roast, and refrigerated fresh salad.

-In simple words, food additive is any substance which is added in the process of production, processing, treatment, packaging, transportation or storage of food to keep it fresh and ready to eat at later time.
+In simple words, a food additive is any substance which is added in the process of production, processing, treatment, packaging, transportation or storage of food to keep it fresh and ready to eat at a later time.

 Benefits of Additives in Food:

-- To Maintain or Improve Safety and Freshness
+- To maintain or improve safety and freshness

-- To Maintain or Improve Nutritional Value of food
+- To maintain or improve nutritional value of food

 - Acids